Disclosure:

 Google Site Kit is the official Google WordPress plugin for adding its products, such as Google Analytics, Adsense, Tag Manager, Page Speed Insight, Google Ads, Optimize, and GSC, to a WordPress blog.

-Whichever analytics/snippet plugin you decide to use, follow the step-by-step below to insert Google Analytics code using a plugin.
+Whichever analytics/snippet plugin you choose, follow the step-by-step below to insert Google Analytics code using a plugin.

 How to Add Analytics Code with a Plugin